 When Jesus spoke, he described a vision.
 This vision was of a world changed by his kingdom, and those who listened were transfixed.

 God will test us just as he tested Abraham.
 This is a clear and simple truth.
+Reflect on these 5 surefire signs God is testing you to help get clarity on where he is trying to take you.

 In our effort to serve God more and better, to love people, and to do good, we end up silencing God’s voice, which is what inspired us in the first place to serve, love, and do good.
 In short, we become so busy serving God that we stop making time for him.